EPDM vs NBR Rubber: What are Differences Between Them?

 What is EPDM Rubber

 EPDM stands for Ethylene Propylene Diene Monomer, a synthetic rubber celebrated for its exceptional durability in outdoor and harsh environmental conditions.
-The unique chemical structure of EPDM provides it with a number of advantages, particularly its outstanding resistance to weathering, ozone, and UV radiation.
+The unique chemical structure of EPDM provides it with several advantages, particularly its outstanding resistance to weathering, ozone, and UV radiation.
 As your material experts, we know that when an application requires a seal or gasket that must perform reliably under the sun or in extreme temperatures, EPDM is often the first material we recommend.

 EPDM rubber is a non-polar compound, which makes it an excellent choice for a variety of applications where it will be exposed to polar substances.
 It has superior resistance to acids, alkalis, ketones, and steam.
 Its stable chemical structure also provides an impressive temperature range, typically from -45°C to 150°C, making it suitable for both cold and hot environments.
-However, EPDM’s non-polar nature means it has a significant weakness: very poor resistance to oils, fuels, and other non-polar hydrocarbon solvents.
-If exposed to these substances, EPDM will swell, soften, and lose its mechanical properties, leading to premature failure.

 Key Characteristics of EPDM Rubber: